microsoft/genaiscript/docs/src/content/docs/reference/scripts/github.md

 ### Branches

-List the branches on the repository.
+List the branches on the repository using `listBranches`.

 ```js
 const branches = await github.listBranches()